Kcbir/trust-combinatorics/README.md

 # Combinatorics of Trust over Knowledge Graphs

 Multi-hop question answering over a knowledge graph usually gets framed as retrieval: fetch a relevant subgraph, hand it to a language model, hope for the best.
 Fetching turns out to be the easy part.
-A single question will typically admit dozens of candidate reasoning chains, and most of them don't survive inspection — they're stale, they route through some hub entity that connects to everything, or they assert an effect that nothing in the graph actually supports.
+A single question will typically admit dozens of candidate reasoning chains, and most of them don't survive inspection they're stale, they route through some hub entity that connects to everything, or they assert an effect that nothing in the graph actually supports.
 To a relevance score they all look equally retrievable.

-So the interesting question isn't what to fetch.
-It's what to trust.

-This repository holds the code for two attempts at answering that, from opposite directions.
+This repository holds the code for two attempts at answering that.
 One scores the internal coherence of an evidence chain in closed form and selects on it.
 The other learns a selection policy directly, with reinforcement learning, and lets the reward function decide what coherence means.
 They share a premise: choosing evidence under a budget is a combinatorial optimization problem, and it's worth treating it as one.

+The methodology here was developed jointly with **Nisarg Patel (Google Research)**.
+Built on public SEC filings and public benchmark data.

 ---